quicwg/base-drafts/draft-ietf-quic-transport.md

   to store.
 This value includes connection IDs sent in NEW_CONNECTION_ID frames, the connection ID used during the handshake as well as the connection ID provided in the preferred_address transport parameter.
-  If the active_connection_id_limit parameter is absent, a default of 2 is assumed.
-Values below 2 are invalid.
+  Unless a zero-length connection ID is being used, the value of the active_connection_id_limit parameter MUST be no less than 2.
+If this transport parameter is absent, a default of 2 is assumed.
+  When a zero-length connection ID is being used, the active_connection_id_limit parameter MUST NOT be sent.

 If present, transport parameters that set initial flow control limits (initial_max_stream_data_bidi_local, initial_max_stream_data_bidi_remote, and